List of Green Party of the United States presidential tickets

 This is a list of the candidates for the offices of President of the United States and Vice President of the United States of the Green Party of the United States.
 Opponents who received over one percent of the popular vote or ran an official campaign that received Electoral College votes are listed.
 Offices held prior to Election Day are included, and those held on Election Day have an italicized end date.

+In 2024, the Green Party's presidential ticket, appeared on the ballot in 39 states, with write-in status in 7 others including the Distric of Columbia.